If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Petres

-Only 12 km from the city of Rethymnon, the beach of Petres is a place worth the visit.
+Only 12 km from the city of Rethymnon, the beach of Petres is worth the visit.
 It has a beautiful sandy beach and clear waters.

 Geropotamos

-Geropotamos is one of the nicest beaches you can see in Crete, about 18 km from Rethymno.
+Geropotamos is one of the nicest beaches in Crete, about 18 km from Rethymnon.

 The nearby river that flows to the sea through the beach gives the name to the area.

-Moreover, in the caves on the west lives the monk seal Monachus Monachus, another protected species on the island.
+Moreover, in the caves on the west lives the monk seals Monachus Monachus, another protected species on the island.

 The most beautiful feature of the beach is the alluring natural arch formation known as Kamara.
 The formation is ideal for magnificent pictures.

-Be aware, though, sometimes the northern winds make the sea wavy and rather dangerous.
+Be aware when you visit: Sometimes the northern winds make the sea wavy and rather dangerous.

 Bali